Natteens/dialect/README.md

 - Keep graphs modular: use action nodes to call game logic instead of embedding it inside nodes.
 - Prefer `LocalizedString` for any user-facing text that requires translation.
 - Validate conditions and actions in small unit tests where possible.

-## Contributing & Next Steps

-If you'd like, I can also:
-- Add an example scene and a simple Dialogue UI prefab that demonstrates `DialectDirector` in action.
-- Provide a small sample `DialectCondition` and `DialectAction` implementation and unit tests.
-- Create an English-to-Portuguese bilingual README or improved API docs.

-Tags: `dialogue`, `localization`, `graph`, `unity`, `editor-tools`, `runtime`

 ---

-If you want, tell me which of the suggested next steps to implement and I will add it to the package (example scene, prefab, tests, or extra docs).